fyne-io/docs.fyne.io/started/index.md

 <div id="install__macos" class="hidden">
 <div style="text-align: left" markdown="1">

-1. Download Go from the [download page](https://golang.org/dl/) and follow instructions
+1. Download Go from the [download page](https://golang.org/dl/) and follow instructions.
-2. Install Xcode from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
+2. Install Xcode from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 3. Set up the Xcode command line tools by opening a Terminal window and typing the following:
     `xcode-select --install`
 4. In macOS the graphics drivers will already be installed.